coronalabs/corona-docs/markdown/plugin/amazon-iap-v3/index.markdown

 To use this plugin with CORONA_NATIVE_PRODUCT:

-1. Copy `plugin.amazon.iap.jar` and `plugin.amazon.iap.jar` into the `libs/` directory of your project.
+1. Copy `plugin.amazon.iap.v3.jar` into the `libs/` directory of your project and add `implementation 'com.amazon.device:amazon-appstore-sdk:3.0.2'` to your App Gradle dependencies.

 2. Add the following section into your `AndroidManifest.xml` file, inside the `application` tag: